Tag Archives: PHP

 2. Run http://example.com/installer.php again.

-How to Manually Install PHP 8.1 for Windows 10
+How to Manually Install PHP 8.1 on Windows 10

 Motivation:

-You want to prepare a PHP or WordPress development environment in Windows.
+• You want to prepare a PHP or WordPress development environment on Windows.

-You want to update PHP to any version to address compatibility or security issues in Windows.
+• You want to update PHP to any version to address compatibility or security issues on Windows.

 Solution: